-Captain of the Civil Guard Master's Degree in Analysis of Digital Evidence and Fight against Cybercrime Master's Degree in Criminology and Security Sciences
+Captain of the Civil Guard Master in Analysis of Digital Evidence and Fight against Cybercrime Master in Criminology and Security Sciences Graduate in Anthropology

 OPERATIONAL POLICE INTERVENTION.
 THE LAWFUL AND PROGRESSIVE USE OF FORCE

 OPERATIONAL POLICE INTERVENTION.
 THE LAWFUL AND PROGRESSIVE USE OF FORCE